ssato/python-anyconfig/docs/usage.rst

   In [9]:

-Like this example, it's not always possible to dump data to any formats because of limitations of formarts and/or backends.
+Like this example, it's not always possible to dump data to any formats because of limitations of formats and/or backends.

 Keep the order of configuration items
 ----------------------------------------